mongodb/docs/source/includes/fact-index-rolling-build.rst

 Building indexes in a rolling fashion reduces the performance impact of building indexes on :term:`replica sets <replica set>` and :term:`sharded clusters <sharded cluster>`.

-To maintain cluster availability, |service| removes one node from the cluster at a time starting with a :term:`secondary <secondary>`.
+To maintain cluster availability:

+- |service| removes one node from the cluster at a time starting with a :term:`secondary <secondary>`.

+- More than one node can go down at a time, but |service| always keeps a majority of the nodes online.

 To learn more about rebuilding indexes, see :manual:`Build Indexes on Replica Sets </tutorial/build-indexes-on-replica-sets>`.